Kaltsoon/dead-link-checker/README.md

-# Dead Link Checker
+# ⚰️ Dead Link Checker

 A dead simple way (pun intended) to recursively look for dead links on a web page.
-Link is considered dead if its URL responds with an HTTP error status code (4xx or 5xx).
+Link is considered dead if its URL responds with an HTTP error status code (4xx or 5xx) or sends no response.

 ## Requirements